garrandall/popular-music-data/tracks/lights-camera-action--mr--cheeks.md

 Hear them callin out ya name, I geuss ya showtime Get'cha money shorty, lemme see you pole climb
 Toes out, back showin off the tat-toooo
-Fuck the dumb shit, a nigga had to snatch youuuu Lookin as good as ya smell, pay your own bills
+Fuck the dumb shit, a nigga had to snatch you
+Lookin as good as ya smell, pay your own bills
 Ask officer, cuz your pushin your own wheels
 Yea I'm feelin you tryin to see the deal with you